How many clothes do you have?

 Demi has been working on ‘Tonian Closet for a few years now, though it changed a lot with the birth of her baby girl June, who gurgles a little on her lap while she talks.
 “My focus is on June at the moment, so most of my inspiration comes from her.
 I source my fabrics locally and carefully – from material shops all over Cape Town.
 But right now, I’m focusing on baby clothes.

 Another option is buying second hand.
-I love this, because I’m your typical student, trying to push five days without washing my hair because dammit, shampoo is expensive.
+I love this, because I’m your typical student, trying to push six days without washing my hair because dammit, shampoo is expensive.
 Your money stays in the community, helping the slightly stressed lady who sits there every day to pay the mortgage on her house, rather than the Europeans moguls, all suit no conscience.
 Besides, anyone who’s bought second-hand can agree, the rush you get paying R20 for something rad you dug out of a pile is WAY better than the alternative.

 An hour after my little self-timer photo shoot I sit at my computer, with warm socks and lukewarm tea, cruising through soft grunge Pinterest posts.
 My clothes-city has toppled across my bed, an over-consumption dystopia in miniature.
 I’ll clean it up later.